Are you ready to learn about sentence structure? Great!

 I kicked the ball, and it hit Tom.

-Some sentences (Jeremy and I kicked the ball.) might seem like they're compound, but they're actually simple.
-Learn more about the differences between simple and compound sentences here.
+Remember that some sentences (Jeremy and I kicked the ball.) might seem like they're compound if they have compound elements (Jeremy and I), but they're actually simple.

 Psst!
 Did you know?